 By any name–knitting for others, knit it forward, service projects, charity knitting, gifts for humanity—our Guild cares by knitting.

-- Knit hats, scarves, shawls, mittens and slippers.
+- Knit hats, scarves, shawls, mittens, slippers–just about anything is welcome.

 - Bring knitted donations to any monthly Guild meeting.

 - Add a Philanthropy Hang Tag to your project to include a message to the recipient, to list fiber content, to note laundering instructions or just to say hello.

 - Attend a Share A Knit Philanthropy Event.

 - Contact Philanthropy Coordinator Janet White to see how you can help.

 Do you wonder who receives the scarf or hat you’ve made?
 Read this.